 While we all know that we should focus on making our daily lives more environmentally friendly, let’s face it — sometimes life just takes over and ‘old habits die hard’ 😉

-Which is why Earth Day is such an important time to bring us back to the basics – creating new habits that focus on reusing, recycling and reducing our carbon footprint (just to name a few things that we can all easily do).
+Which is why Earth Day is such an important time to bring us back to the basics.
+Creating new habits that focus on reusing, recycling and reducing our carbon footprint (just to name a few things that we can all easily do).
+National Geographic has some great detailed articles and tips for Earth Day.

 It’s also important to create some fun hands-on learning where kids can quickly SEE how they can have a positive impact on the world.